apache/airflow/docs/executor/celery.rst

   Chef, Puppet, Ansible, or whatever you use to configure machines in your environment.
 If all your boxes have a common mount point, having your pipelines files shared there should work as well
+- Plugins are only loaded at startup, so after making changes to plugins you must restart workers.

 To kick off a worker, you need to setup Airflow and kick off the worker subcommand